Greek leftist Tsipras says ECB cannot shut Greece out of stimulus

 Speaking at a party congress on Saturday, three weeks before a Jan.
 25 general election, Tsipras also said his Syriza party would ensure much of Greece's debt was written off as part of a renegotiation of its international bailout deal.

 The election takes place three days after a Jan.
-22 policy meeting at which the ECB may decide to proceed with a quantitative easing (QE) program to pump billions of euros into the euro zone economy by buying government bonds.
+22 policy meeting at which the ECB may decide to proceed with a quantitative easing (QA) programme to pump billions of euros into the euro zone economy by buying government bonds.

 "Quantitative easing by the ECB with direct purchases of government bonds must include Greece," Tsipras said.